Fulfilling our Mission

-We often succeed best at advocacy when we take on doable things, Dan Savage‘s term for actions that are both manageable and achievable.
-A first step is to identify the forms of advocacy that best suit our skills, interests, and schedules.
+A key to successful advocacy is to take on “doable things”, Dan Savage‘s term for actions that are both manageable and achievable.
+We start by identifying the forms of advocacy most suited to our skills, interests, and schedules.

 - Advocacy can be contained but highly effective actions, such as contacting elected officials, writing letters to editors, phone banking, marching in LGBTQ-focused parades and protests, speaking at events, attending hearings, and participating in lobby days.

-- Advocacy can be an ongoing role, where we gain expertise and focus on long-term goals for changing policy: for example, we might volunteer for key responsibilities with our chapter or consider a leadership position.
+- Advocacy can be an ongoing role, where we gain expertise and focus on long-term goals: for example, we might volunteer for key responsibilities with our chapter or consider a leadership position.

 - Advocacy can be integrated into our daily lives through modeling and expressing our belief in LGBTQ equality.
 Visibility and speaking out in the moment are potent forms of advocacy.